Fire safety for tenants

 What your landlord must do

-- Fit smoke alarms on every level of the home and check they are working at the start of the tenancy.
+- Ensure there are smoke alarms on every storey of their homes and check they are working at the start of the tenancy.

-- Install carbon monoxide alarms in rooms using solid fuels – such as coal and wood – and check they are working at the start of the tenancy.
+- Ensure carbon monoxide alarms are in any room used as living accommodation which contains a fixed combustion appliance (excluding gas cookers) and check they are working at the start of the tenancy.
 Once a tenant has moved in, it is their responsibility to make sure smoke and carbon monoxide alarms are working.
 The exception is certain houses that have at least 3 unrelated tenants (called houses in multiple occupation) where the responsibility stays with the landlord.
 Ask your landlord if this applies to you or you can find out what qualifies as a house in multiple occupation on the GOV.UK website.

 - Ensure furnishings are fire resistant and meet safety regulations.